MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tophittersoperator.md

 > [!NOTE]
 > `top-hitters` is an approximation algorithm and should be used when running with large data.
-> The approximation of the the top-hitters is based on the [Count-Min-Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) algorithm.
+> The approximation of the top-hitters is based on the [Count-Min-Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) algorithm.

 ## Syntax